 While building your business, you need to make sure that you are conservative with your spending.
 You might not overspend what you are bringing in, but you will have problems if the timing doesn’t work out.
 So do your best to get loans or investors to help cover those initial months while getting on your feet.

 The greatest asset a small business can have is its team of employees.
 Most small businesses work lean, meaning there are very few contingencies if people get sick or hurt at work.
-While that can be managed, it becomes challenging if someone needs compensation for that injury to help with medical bills and lost wages.
+A work-related injury that requires intensive or urgent care could happen even in a safe work environment.
+While it can be managed, it becomes challenging if someone needs compensation for that injury to help with medical bills and lost wages.

 The cost of compensating someone for their medical bills can be astronomical.
 Plus, if they aren’t working, they will need help with their bills and other expenses.
 All of this can add up quickly and put you in a financial hole from which you might not be able to dig out.
 Getting workers’ compensation coverage for small business will ensure that your employees are protected and that your business is protected.
 They can worry about getting better and coming back to work.
 You can put your mind at ease knowing that you won’t have to pay the exorbitant costs and you won’t be leaving your workers in the lurch.